Energy Independence Through Solar

 For the World

 However, there are positive developments in Texas.
-Scientific American reports that in early 2017, wind energy, which currently accounts for most of Texas’s renewable energy use, totaled nearly 23% of all power produced in the state.
-That total is 230% of the 2010 total of only 10%, and it’s a spectacular increase from a mere 3% renewable sourcing in 2006.
+Scientific American reports that wind energy, which currently accounts for most of Texas’s renewable energy use, totaled nearly 23% of all state-produced power in early 2017.
+That total is 230% of the 2010 total of only 10%.
+And it’s a spectacular increase from a mere 3% of renewable sourcing in 2006.

-The largest percentages of power produced and used by states from renewable sources are in Oklahoma, Iowa, Kansas, and North and South Dakota.
-But, Texas produces the largest quantity of power from renewable sources.
+The largest percentages of power that states produced and used from renewable sources are in Oklahoma, Iowa, Kansas, North Dakota and South Dakota.
+However, Texas produces the largest quantity of power from renewable sources.

-Outside of Austin, TX, a town called Georgetown, TX has a population of 50,000 and is now powered entirely by renewable energy.
-The town made the transition in 2012, due to long-term cost considerations, including the fact that wind can offer greater price stability than oil and gas over time.
+Outside of Austin, Texas, a town called Georgetown has a population of 50,000.
+Georgetown now sources power entirely from renewable energy.
+The town made the transition in 2012 because of long-term cost considerations, including the fact that wind offers better price stability than oil and gas over time.

 As entities develop more capacity, the per-unit cost of energy production drops, as with any other scalable product.
-Solar and wind costs are already dropping, and solar is positioned to become the world’s cheapest power source within just a few more years, even lower than coal, per a recent Bloomberg News report.
+Solar and wind costs are already dropping.
+Solar is also ready to become the world’s cheapest power source within a few years, even lower than coal, per Bloomberg News.

-The total amount of solar energy currently being produced can meet all electrical energy needs for five million homes.
-To put that in perspective, consider that around 29 states have population totals below five million people.
-So, enough solar power is now produced in the country to provide for all electrical energy needs of all homes in 29 of the 50 states.
-That fact marks good progress of solar energy recognition and adoption across the country.
+The total amount of solar energy that entities now produce can meet all the electrical energy needs of 5 million homes.
+To put that in perspective, consider that about 29 states have population totals below 5 million.
+Therefore, enough solar power is now produced to provide for all electrical needs of all homes in 29 of 50 U.S. states.

 Compensating for Renewable Energy Inconsistency

-Texas is the only state with its own electricity grid, which is operated by the Electric Reliability Council of Texas (ERCOT).
+Texas is the only state with its own electricity grid, which the Electric Reliability Council of Texas (ERCOT) operates.
 So, enhancing utility grid resilience is of special interest to the state.

-Hardening the grid
+Hardening the Grid